Noltix-Linux/NoltixOS/README.md

 install using sudo pacman:
-vicious (otherwise The theme won't work) wireless_tools (otherwise Network widget won't work) redshift (otherwise Brightness widget won't let you setup color temperature) geoclue (otherwise Brightness widget won't compute dusk time and dawn time for your geolocation)
+vicious (otherwise The theme won't work) alacritty (otherwise Terminal won't work and you won't be able to run any other program) wireless_tools (otherwise Network widget won't work) redshift (otherwise Brightness widget won't let you setup color temperature) geoclue (otherwise Brightness widget won't compute dusk time and dawn time for your geolocation)